WebAssembly/interface-types/proposals/interface-types/Explainer.md

 exported function signatures, there can be many instructions in this range which can throw.

-To address this problem, as well as another problem described [below](#shared-nothing-linking-example), there is a `defer-call-export` instruction:
+To address this problem, as well as another problem described [below](#lifting-lowering-and-laziness) there is a `defer-call-export` instruction:

 ```wasm